-Balut — Would you eat Duck Fetus?
-They eat Balut in the Philippines, and Balut might be the only food I refused my entire trip through Asia.
+They eat duck embryo called Balut in the Philippines, and it might be the only food I refused during my entire trip through Asia.

 When I’m traveling, I always want to sample the local food, and I’ll try almost everything.
-I’ve tried guinea pigs (cuy!) in Peru, grasshoppers and scorpions in Thailand, and just about every organ or body party of a cow, duck, or chicken that you can think of in mainland China (including duck intestine, pig brain).
+What does that include?
+I’ve tried guinea pigs (cuy!) in Peru.
+I’ve eaten grasshoppers and scorpions in Thailand.
+I ate just about every organ or body party of a cow, duck, or chicken that you can think of in mainland China, including duck intestine, pig brain.
 Where do I draw the line?
-Balut – duck fetus.
-Duck fetus is not for me.
-I just couldn’t bring myself to try eating Balut, which is a Fetal Duck Egg.
+The Philippines’ Balut egg – duck fetus.
+Duck embryo is not for me.
+I just couldn’t bring myself to try eating a Fetal Duck Egg.

-What is Balut?
-Balut is fertilized duck embryo – the embryo is allowed to grow and mature for about 17 days until it is quite clearly a baby duck.
+Balut egg is a fertilized duck embryo – the embryo is allowed to grow and mature for about 17 days until it is quite clearly a baby duck.
 That’s right.
 A baby duck, with all its baby duck parts stuffed into a shell with the yolk and egg white, now crisscrossed with blood vessels and feather-like growths.
-Yes, sometimes Balut is even has the beginnings of feathers.
-At this point Balut is soft-boiled and eaten whole.
+Yes, sometimes it is even has the beginnings of feathers.
+At this point Balut egg is soft-boiled and eaten whole.
 Read more...(483 words, 2 images, estimated 1:56 mins reading time)